 The ACCC granted authorisation to the five councils in NSW for the joint procurement of waste processing services for a period of 25 years.
 The factors that the ACCC considered relevant to the length of the authorisation in that case were:

 - the proposed conduct was limited in scope,

 - the proposed conduct was intended to support new infrastructure,

 - the five year period to establish new waste processing contracts is likely to increase competition in the tender process by facilitating new entrants,

 - the fifteen year term for the waste processing contract was likely to better facilitate new investment as it was more likely to enable the successful service provider to recoup the cost of its investment,

 - the five year contract extension period may allow for the incremental investment in new technology such as upgrading existing waste processing facilities if new technology becomes available.

 Joint procurement of waste management services by councils in NSW is enabled by the LG Act.
 Procurement processes must adhere to the competition, consumer and fair trading laws.
 Councils considering joint procurement should apply for and obtain authorisation from the ACCC before commencing preparations for any joint tender process, including preparing the request for tenders, draft contracts and specifications, conducting industry consultation and advertising the tender.

-If you would like to know more about this topic please contact Frances Richards on 02 8235 9707.
+If you would like to know more about this topic please contact Stuart Simington on 02 8235 9707.